babashka/sci/CLJD_PORT.md

   sci.core-test is in the CI selector.
 Swap the dep back when the PR lands. cljd-incompatible tests are gated with `#?(:cljd nil :default (deftest ...))` + a ;; TODO:cljd marker.
-- sci fns get a cljd-only variadic wrapper (fns.cljc fun) that checks arity and throws "Wrong number of args (n) passed to: ns/name" (Dart closures throw a message-less error otherwise).
-Host macro fns get the same treatment via a catch in analyze-call.
-Perf: every sci fn call goes through apply on cljd, optimize later if needed.
+- sci fns use the direct fixed-arity representation like the other platforms (no wrapper).
+Runtime arity mismatch surfaces as a wrapped Dart NoSuchMethodError with correct location (str fallback in rethrow-with-location-of-node).
+Macro application arity errors keep the Clojure-style "Wrong number of args (n) passed to: ns/name" message via a NoSuchMethodError catch in analyze-call.
+1M sci fn calls: 116ms Dart AOT vs 33ms bb (was 352ms with the apply wrapper).
 - rethrow-with-location-of-node falls back to (str e) when (ex-message e) is nil (all plain Dart errors).
 - alter-meta!/reset-meta! route through IResetMeta-aware helpers in utils on